 What is "word of mouth" in marketing?

 Word of mouth can be considered one of the more powerful tactics that exist in marketing.
-It refers to the natural way that consumers voice their opinions about products, recommending them to other people like family or friends.
-It’s really important in marketing because it’s based on trust, so it has a really high selling power compared to other tactics.
+It refers to the natural way that consumers voice their opinions about products, recommending them to other people such as family or friends.
+It’s really important in marketing because it’s based on trust and has a really high selling power compared to other tactics.

 How are influencers related to buzz marketing?

 Using influencer marketing can be really helpful for your buzz marketing strategy.
-After all, the role of influencers is to sell and recommend products of a brand, that’s why selecting the correct ones is crucial for a successful buzz campaign.
+After all, the role of influencers is to sell and recommend a brand’s products.
+That’s why selecting the correct ones is crucial for a successful buzz campaign.